 Family Caregiving Recovery Challenge #4: Relationships

-Relationships with the care recipient, with family members, and with friends may change during and after an experience of family caregiving (Wingham, Frost, & Britten 2017; Oldenkamp, Hagedoorn, Slaets, Stolk, Wittek, & Smidt, 2016).
+Relationships with the care recipient, with family members, and with friends may change during and after an experience of family caregiving (Wingham, et al.,2017; Oldenkamp, et al., 2016).

 Sometimes problems and difficulties occur in relationships as a result of family caregiving, and other relationship issues are well-documented in the bereavement literature.
-The difference between relationship challenges following bereavement to those associated with family caregiving were described by Wingham, Frost, and Britten (2017).
+The difference between relationship challenges following bereavement to those associated with family caregiving were described by Wingham, et al. (2017).
 For months or years prior to the loss of a loved one, some family caregivers experience social isolation, feeling very alone as relationships disintegrate.
-Also, within families, changing roles during the caregiving years may continue to impact family relationships of former caregivers (Wingham, Frost, & Britten, 2017).
-Frequent conflicts among family members of caregivers is documented in Being Seriously Ill in America Today (2018).
+Also, within families, changing roles during the caregiving years may continue to impact family relationships of former caregivers (Wingham, et al., 2017).
+Frequent conflicts among family members of caregivers is documented in Being Seriously Ill in America Today (CF, NYT, & HTHCSPH, 2018).
 Family caregivers face the dual challenges of family conflicts and little support due to social isolation during their caregiving years.

 Encouragement for former family caregivers